Software terms and conditions

 5. DATA PROTECTION

-5.1 With respect to the rights and obligations under this written arrangement, the Customer and CybSafe (the Parties) acknowledge that they jointly process Personal Data as set out in schedule 2 to perform their obligations governed by this Agreement in respect of their respective roles, and the relationship between the Customer and Supplier is one of joint controllers.
+5.1 With respect to the rights and obligations under this written arrangement, the Customer and CybSafe acknowledge that they act as controllers and process Personal Data as set out in schedule 2 to perform their obligations governed by this Agreement in respect of their respective roles.

-5.2 The Parties shall comply at all times with and assist each other in complying with their respective responsibilities for compliance with the obligations of all Data Protection Laws in connection with the processing of Personal Data only as set out in Schedule 2 as updated in writing between the Parties from time to time, unless required to process the Personal Data for any other purpose by applicable Law in which case, where legally permitted, the Customer or Supplier must inform the other of this legal requirement before processing.
+5.2 The Parties shall comply at all times with and assist each other in complying with their respective responsibilities for compliance with the obligations of Privacy and Data Protection Requirements in connection with the processing of Personal Data only as set out in Schedule 2 as updated in writing between the Parties from time to time, unless required to process the Personal Data for any other purpose by applicable Law in which case, where legally permitted, Customer or Cybsafe must inform the other of this legal requirement before processing.

-5.3 Each Party agrees to their respective responsibilities and duties regarding processing as set out in Schedule 2 including:
+5.3 Each Party agrees to their respective responsibilities and duties regarding processing as set out in Schedule 2 including to:

-5.3.2 observe the principles of Data Protection Law, including not retaining any of Personal Data for longer than is necessary to perform its obligations under this Agreement and upon the other Party’s reasonable request, securely destroy (unless applicable Laws require continued storage of Personal Data) or return such Personal Data;
+5.3.2 observe the principles of Privacy and Data Protection Requirements, including not retaining any of Personal Data for longer than is necessary to perform its obligations under this Agreement and upon the other Party’s reasonable request, securely destroy (unless applicable Laws require continued storage of Personal Data) or return such Personal Data;

-5.3.3 only transfer any Personal Data outside of the European Economic Area (the “EEA”) relying on Adequacy Decisions by the EU Commission or on appropriate standard contractual clauses (“Standard Contractual Clauses”) between the Parties.
-In the event that the Adequacy Decision granted in respect of the Standard Contractual Clauses is invalidated or suspended, or any supervisory authority requires transfers of personal information pursuant to such Standard Contractual Clauses to be suspended, then the Parties may require to:
+5.3.3 only transfer any Personal Data outside of the European Economic Area (the “EEA”) relying on Adequacy Decisions by the EU Commission or on appropriate standard contractual clauses (“Model Clauses”) between the Parties.
+In the event that the Adequacy Decision granted in respect of the Model Clauses is invalidated or suspended, or any supervisory authority requires transfers of personal information pursuant to such Model Clauses to be suspended, then the Parties may require to:

 5.4 Monitor for, investigate and manage any actual or suspected personal data breach regarding processing activities undertaken by them, to inform the other Party of such personal data breaches without undue delay, and the other Party’s sole and exclusive remedy shall be for the first Party to use reasonable commercial endeavours to resolve the personal data breach;